-Whatever caused your accident, most personal injury claims can be settled with fair compensation with only a few simple, commonsense applications of a few fundamental principles:
+Whatever caused your accident, most personal injury claims can be settled with a few simple, commonsense applications of a few fundamental principles:

-- If a defective product causes an accident on an unsafe property, the property owner, product manufacturer, or product seller is usually held accountable regardless of whether or not they created the risk or defect.
-This concept is useful in product liability or premises liability cases.
+- If a defective product causes an accident in an unsafe property, the property owner, product manufacturer, or product seller is usually held accountable regardless of whether or not they created the risk or defect.
+This concept is helpful in product liability or premises liability cases.

 - If you were negligent, your compensation is typically limited by the amount you were to blame.

 The nitty-gritty details of negligence may take some time for you to understand.
-However, you don’t need to waste that time if you hire our reliable personal injury lawyer.
-Call the Law Offices of Barry Feinstein today for a consultation!
+However, you can save that time by hiring our reliable personal injury lawyers.
+Call The Law Offices of Barry Feinstein & Affiliates P.C. today for a consultation!